 Additionally, Ms. Porter is active in trade and privacy-focused professional organizations and attends professional, FTC, and state AG-sponsored workshops and programs to keep apprised of trade and privacy initiatives, trends, and legislative agendas as well as behavioral and dynamic marketing and emerging uses of personal data.

 A regular speaker and author on data privacy and technology issues in commercial transactions, Ms. Porter is a regular panelist at the Annual PLI Privacy Data Security Conference (Chicago 2013, 2014, 2015).
 She also speaks each year at the Massachusetts Continuing Legal Education Program (MCLE) on Fundamentals of Data Security Law.
 Over the last several years, she has also spoken and authored articles on the use of mobile devices in the workplace (BYOD), including for the American Bar Association's Business Section, the International Legal Technology Association, and Network World.
-Ms. Porter is also an editor and contributing author of e-counsel: The Executive's Legal Guide to Electronic Commerce, published by Robinson+Cole.
+Ms. Porter is an editor and contributing author of e-counsel: The Executive's Legal Guide to Electronic Commerce, published by Robinson+Cole and is also a regular contributor to the firm's Data Privacy + Security Insider blog.